sjayashree01/Clock-Viewer/README.md

-This is a mapping application built using Esri JavaScript API and jQuery to display person's activity based on a clock class on the map.
+A web mapping application to display a person's daily activity on a clock.
 The clock class maintains interaction with the map and the person's activity.